Mihirgupta25/open-source-tracker/README.md

 - **Access**: Public
 - **Deployment**: Automatic on push to `main` branch
 - **Database**: Shared with dev for consistency
-- **UI**: Clean, professional interface without environment indicators
+- **UI**: Clean, professional interface without environment indicators or debug information

 ---